jheinly/streaming_connected_component_discovery/README.md

 ------

 This project can be combined with COLMAP (<https://github.com/colmap/colmap>) to generate 3D models from the discovered connected components.
 This project already includes a minimal subset of COLMAP to save the connected component results to disk.
-*NOTE:* An old version of COLAMP is included.
+**NOTE:** An old version of COLAMP is included.
 The latest version will be supported shortly.

 Included Software
 -----------------

-The following software packages have already been included.
+The following software packages have already been included in this project.

 ### ANN
 Approximate nearest neighbor library.
-Included with VocabTree2.
+Included with [VocabTree2](https://github.com/snavely/VocabTree2).
 <http://www.cs.umd.edu/~mount/ANN/>

 ### Eigen